Recursion with the Past and Present

 Recursion is a common dynamic across living systems.
 Patterns that repeat and repeat, but are never exactly the same can be seen in biology and physics as well as in themes and style across literature, national histories and our individual lives.
 "Reinvention" is recursion, sometimes sans a salute to precedent.

 Whereas individual fields of study may address their respective subjects in similar ways, they do repeat and repeat in ways that are similar and yet not quite the same.
 Indeed, scholars do "reinvent" the wheels of thought as a matter of professional practice.
 These dynamics are precisely how we assimilate and internalize new ideas and ways of doing things, to paraphrase Jean Piaget, how we make ideas our own.
 However, "reinvention" also illustrates our reluctance to "travel cross country" to other disciplines, fields of study and practice as Alfred North Whitehead puts it.
-"Reinvention" without a nod to those who have come before is a principle of sound scholarship.
-However, our digital environment is stretching our egos further.... as we have access to so many addressing our very same questions and subjects of inquiry in the same time frame.
+"Reinvention" with a nod to those who have come before is a principle of sound scholarship.
+However, our digital environment is stretching our egos further.... as we have access to so many addressing the very same questions and subjects of inquiry simultaneously.

 The case in point I have in mind is the emerging interest in project based learning among online learning enterprises...ie MOOCs and not for profit, social change oriented trainings.